libersys/react-hearly/README.md

 # react-hearly

-An easy to use React component to implement Hearly.
+An easy to use React hook and component to implement Hearly.